ZeadAlkhonein/Data-Modeling-with-Postgres/README.md

 - sql_queries.py contains all your sql queries, and is imported into the last three files above.
 - README.md You are reading it.

-# important Note
+# Important Note

-Please Download the data file you can find it in this following [url](https://labrosa.ee.columbia.edu/millionsong/)
+Please Download the data file to run the project you can find it in this following [url](https://labrosa.ee.columbia.edu/millionsong/)